Search API Connector Documentation

 Please note that if you change your spreadsheet timezone, you will need to delete and re-add your triggers to run off the updated timezone.

-- Google doesn’t allow add-ons to run triggers more than once an hour.
-This is their policy for all add-ons, as detailed in the documentation.
+- Google doesn’t allow Workspace add-ons to run triggers more than once an hour.
+This is their policy for all add-ons using their time-driven triggers, as detailed in their documentation.

 - To avoid inadvertently reaching Google's limits, limit triggers and queries where possible.
 Reserve hourly refreshes for your most important queries, and don't run hourly refreshes if you only need daily.
 Your data may never fully refresh if you implement large numbers of hourly triggers.